winks/f5n.org/content/blog/2023/bikepacking-d11.md

 railing in a few seconds while having to step away really quickly, and no time to take out the lock from my back pack", but that never happened.
-But I guess it's like 50g (like a zip tie with a metal core, with a special plain key) so not much lost, expect those couple euros :P
+But I guess it's like 50g (like a zip tie with a metal core, with a special plain key) so not much lost, except those couple euros :P

-The weather was really nice so I didn't need to change unless planned.
+The weather was really nice so I didn't need to change on a whim.

 The list of things I should have taken and did not is pretty short: